-A child who was born small for gestational age and has not caught up in height by age 2 to 4 may be referred to a pediatric endocrinologist, a doctor who specializes in hormone diseases in children.
-The endocrinologist can help tell if there is any other reason why catch-up growth isn't occurring, such as a nutritional problem or something else, like a genetic (inherited) disease.
+If no catch-up growth happens by age 2 to 3, your child may need a referral to a pediatric endocrinologist, a doctor who specializes in hormone diseases in children.
+The endocrinologist will find out if there is any other reason, such as a nutritional problem or inherited disease, that is keeping your child from catching up in growth.